NREL/HPC/general/intermediate/building-packages/README.md

-# Building packages on Peregrine for individual or project use.
+# Building packages on Eagle for individual or project use.
 This training module will walk through how to build a reasonably complex package, OpenMPI, and deploy it for use by yourself or members of a project.